bkarich/kb-chat-desktop/README.md

-Element Desktop
+KB-Chat Desktop
 ===============

-Element Desktop is a Matrix client for desktop platforms with KB-Chat Web at its core.
+KB-Chat Desktop is a Matrix client for desktop platforms with KB-Chat Web at its core.

 First Steps
 ===========